hopetambala/SI664-docs/orm/django_orm.md

 [... last record]

 ǂKhomani Cultural Landscape
-<p>The ǂKhomani Cultural Landscape is located at the border with Botswana and Namibia in the northern part of the country, coinciding with the Kalahari Gemsbok National Park (KGNP).
-The large expanse of sand contains evidence of human occupation from the Stone Age to the present and is associated with the culture of the formerly nomadic ǂKhomani San people and the strategies that allowed them to adapt to harsh desert conditions.
-They developed a specific ethnobotanical knowledge, cultural practices and a worldview related to the geographical features of their environment.
-The ǂKhomani Cultural Landscape bears testimony to the way of life that prevailed in the region and shaped the site over thousands of years.</p>
+<p>The ǂKhomani Cultural Landscape is located at the border with Botswana and Namibia . . . .</p>
 Justification not provided.
 2017
 20.37458333